LineageOS/lineage_wiki/pages/how-tos/bugs.md

 - Ask for status updates - we can't provide them (no ETA!)
 - Ping people/maintainers - most of them already check the tracker
 - Post bugs on modified devices (e.g., devices with many add-ons, or rooted devices) -  as those modifications are potentially causes for your issue.
+- Post AI slop - if we need guesses, we can ask it themselves.
+Other than that, it really provides no value having to filter even more text for relevant info
+- Update the post with every affected build - if the report is still open, the issue does still exist

 We accept bugs on the following: